 Roger: ”Well, the other thing is we have quite a lot of people traveling up from different parts of the country using RinGo as the car parking app.
 What’s quite good, you just email your RinGo invoice straight through to Rydoo and it does it all for you.
 So again, from a user point of view, I don’t have to type it all in through to Rydoo thanks to its OCR.”

 Do you have any key figures to share?

 Roger: ‘’The problem is that it’s very difficult because everybody goes, well, how much have you saved?
-Where have we saved?
+Where have we been saved?
 Well, the things we’ve saved is an awful lot of paper moving around the world.’’

 Adrian: ‘’You saved the most expensive postman in the world.
 Our commercial director for the Middle East would have to physically bring back the Middle East expenses in an envelope because that was cheaper than posting it.’’

 Adrian: ‘’People do it on the move now.
-The projects that they’re booking to aren’t closed anymore, which is a problem when you tried to submit six months in the past, and instead of two and a half hours grind at the end of the month, they’re doing it on the train.
+The projects that they’re looking to aren’t closed anymore, which is a problem when you tried to submit six months in the past, and instead of two and a half hours grind at the end of the month, they’re doing it on the train.
 We get two and a half hours of engineering out of them.
 Which they’re happy with, for a start.
 And the project leaders are happy with it.
 It’s been good.’’